About the course

 Tutors on the Religious Education PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges as well as in school leadership, inspection, educational research and consultancy.

-Students will spend most of their time (120 days) in schools, working with religious education mentors who provide support through the two school placements.
+You will spend most of your time (120 days) in schools, working with religious education mentors who support you through your two school placements.
 We are fortunate to have a good choice of schools with whom we work, with many outstanding mentors and strong religious education departments.
 The Professional Practice module is assessed through these placements, associated tasks and a portfolio.

 Candidates whose applications meet the entry criteria will be invited to interview at our central London location.
 At your interview day, you will take part in a combination of group and individual interviews with members of the programme team, and may also be asked to undertake written or presentation tasks, depending on your subject or phase.
 You will have the opportunity to ask questions and take a self-guided campus tour.